Texas Attorney General Primary Runoff Set for Tuesday

-It is a heated battle in the Republican primary runoff for Attorney General.
-Land Commissioner George P. Bush is taking on a member of his own party, incumbent Ken Paxton.
+It is a heated battle in the Republican primary runoff for the Texas Attorney General's office where current Texas Land Commissioner George P. Bush is taking on a member of his own party, incumbent Ken Paxton.

-Paxton, who has been indicted on securities fraud charges, and is reportedly under FBI Investigation, was 20 points ahead of Bush in the March Primary.
+Paxton, who has been indicted on securities fraud charges, and is reportedly under investigation by the FBI, was 20 points ahead of Bush in the March primary.

 “Certainly, the Paxton campaign is acting like a campaign that has this in the bag.
 There is no big television campaign.
 I haven’t even gotten any direct mailers or texts urging me to get out there and vote,” said Republican strategist Vinny Minchillo.